 - Click on a few questions you are interested in to generate additional questions until you are happy that you have enough questions for you to scrape.

 - Right-click on any of the questions and select “Scrape Similar” to get one of the results which is the result you right-clicked on.

 - Next under the XPath area, remove the brackets and the number 1 (remove ).
-This will automatically scrape all the results and display it on the right pane.
+This will automatically scrape all the results and display them on the right pane.

-Tip: A way to analyse the importance of these questions is to put them all in a bulk keyword checker like keyword planner, for example, to get an idea of their average monthly search volume if you’re interested in kind of search volume for it.
+Tip: A way to analyse the importance of these questions is to query them using Google keyword planner to get an idea of their average monthly search volume.

 There may be other ways of scraping ‘People Also Ask’ boxes, but the above methods are proven and tested ways that I found.
 Please comment below if you know of other scraper tools that can be used to extract Google’s People Also Ask questions.